SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Protocols.md

 @Comment {
-  You can't write ``final`` on a default implementation to prevent someone from overriding it in a conforming tpye.
+  You can't write ``final`` on a default implementation to prevent someone from overriding it in a conforming type.
 }

 ### Adding Constraints to Protocol Extensions